Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Preliminaries

 \subsection{Score Calculation}

-A key element in OOD detection is the scoring function $\mathcal{S}(x)$, which maps an input to a scalar indicating its similarity to the in-distribution (ID) training data.
+A key element in OOD detection is the scoring function $\mathcal{S}(x)$, which assigns a scalar value reflecting how likely an input belongs to the in-distribution (ID).
 This score is typically derived from a model's learned representations or its predictive outputs.
 OOD detection is performed based on this score function.
 An effective OOD method offers distinct and well-separated distributions of scores for ID and OOD samples.

 Prior studies show that feature-based scores, derived from intermediate representations~\cite{ODIN, energy, knn}, typically outperform those based on output probabilities~\cite{MSP}, especially in the presence of spurious correlations~\cite{main_ref}.
 Our experiments further support this trend in certain settings, suggesting that output-based methods (especially those relying on softmax probabilities) may be less reliable when model confidence is influenced by spurious features.
 To better understand this difference, consider two probabilistic perspectives in classification: discriminative models directly estimate $p(y|x)$ and focus on separating classes, while generative models estimate $p(x|y)$ and capture how data $x$ is distributed for each class $y$.
-Most of distance-based OOD detection methods can be viewed as approximating a generative approach in feature space.
+Most distance-based OOD detection methods can be viewed as approximating a generative approach in feature space.